Climate change and fisheries: Impact on fish production

 Species that are over-fished, such as the variants of Atlantic cod, are more susceptible to the effects of climate change.
 Over-fished populations have less size, genetic diversity, and age than other populations of fish.
 This makes them more susceptible to environment related stress, including those resulting from climate change.
 In the case of Atlantic cod located in the Baltic Sea, which are stressed close to their upper limits, this could lead to consequences related to the population's average size and growth.

 Due to climate change, the distribution of zooplankton has changed.
 Cool water copepod assemblages have moved north because the waters get warmer, they have been replaced by warm water copepods assemblages however it has a lower biomass and certain small species.
 This movement of copepods could have large impacts on many systems, especially high trophic level fish.
 For example, Atlantic cod require a diet of large copepods but because they have moved pole-wards morality rates are high and as a result the recruitment of this cod has plummeted.

-Increase in water temperature as a result of climate change will alter the productivity of aquatic ecosystems. flourish may be undesirable or even harmful.
+Increase in water temperature as a result of climate change will alter the productivity of aquatic ecosystems.
+Flourish may be undesirable or even harmful.
 For example, the large fish predators that require cool water may be lost from smaller lakes as surface water temperature warms, and this may indirectly cause more blooms of nuisance algae, which can reduce water quality and pose potential health problems.

+In freshwater ecosystems, climate warming drives bidirectional and asymmetric shifts in fish distributions.
+For example, in the Volga-Kama basin, "southern" Ponto-Caspian species are actively expanding their ranges northward into newly formed reservoir habitats, while "northern" cold-adapted species (such as vendace and European smelt) are experiencing significant range regression due to increasing water temperatures and altered thermal dynamics.